linsight/react-provide-state/README.md

 Redux is recommended for managing main application state.
-However, there are times when you need to manage a small pieces of state that only relevant to one of two components.
+However, there are times when you need to manage a small piece of state that is only relevant to one of two components.

 For example: